5 Step How-To Guide for a backyard vegetable patch10 Mins

 - Planning your garden

 Step 1: Selecting the right spot for your backyard vegetable patch

 Vegetables love sunshine

-A patch requires at least five hours of sunlight per day, so pick a spot for your patch that receives ample amounts of natural light.
+A patch requires at least five hours of sunlight per day, so pick a spot for your backyard vegetable patch that receives ample amounts of natural light.
 Direct sunlight helps to create disease-resistant plants and sweeter flavoured carrots, tomatoes, chillies and onions.
 Some produce, such as strawberries or salad leaves require shade, but that’s easy to accommodate in a sunny spot – just create some shade with netting or a wattle fence.

 The amount of sunlight your vegetables receive will also be determined by the direction of your patch.
 Your plants should ideally run along a North-South axis to maximise sunlight exposure and ensure good air circulation.
 In the Southern Hemisphere, the sun angles to the north, so try to put your taller plants on the south side of the garden so they don’t cast a shadow over the rest of your crops.